Skip to Main Content

 The Database Interface

-This section helps you understand how a database interface works.
+This section summarizes how a database interface works.
 The next section, Using Search Techniques, gives examples to try.

-No. 2.
-The interface lets you apply pre-search limits to any search.
-This lets you filter the type(s) of material you're looking for.
+The interface lets you apply limits before searching, letting you filter the type(s) of material you're looking for.
 Common limits include publication date and full-text.
+You may need to scroll down and/or click the different tabs to see all your options.

-No. 3.
 After trying a search you'll see a list of results.
 Think of your search results as an extension of the first search space.
-You can apply post-search limits as you did before, and more.
+You can apply post-search filters as you did before, and more.
 These will feed back into and repeat your original search.